0xPolygonID/tutorials/mkdocs/docs/verifier/on-chain-verification/overview.md

 ### Set the ZKP Request

 As previously mentioned, the actual zkp request "to be born before 01/01/2001" hasn't been added to the Smart Contract yet.
-To do so it is necessary to call
-<a href="https://github.com/0xPolygonID/contracts/blob/main/contracts/verifiers/ZKPVerifier.sol#L62" target="_blank">`setZKPRequest`</a> function inherited inside the ERC20Verifier.
+To do so it is necessary to call <a href="https://github.com/0xPolygonID/contracts/blob/main/contracts/verifiers/ZKPVerifier.sol#L62" target="_blank">`setZKPRequest`</a> function inherited inside the ERC20Verifier.
 This function takes as input:
-- `requestId`, namely the id associated with the request.
+- `requestId`: the id associated with the request.
-- `validator` the address of the
-<a href="https://github.com/0xPolygonID/contracts/blob/main/contracts/validators/CredentialAtomicQuerySigValidator.sol" target="_blank">Validator Smart Contract</a>.
+- `validator`: the address of the <a href="https://github.com/0xPolygonID/contracts/blob/main/contracts/validators/CredentialAtomicQuerySigValidator.sol" target="_blank">Validator Smart Contract</a>.
 This is the contract that actually executes the verification on the zk proof submitted by the user
-- `query`, namely the rules that the user must satisfy
+- `query`: the rules that the user must satisfy

 > Check out our [Smart Contract section](../../contracts/overview.md#credentialatomicquerysigvalidator) to learn more about the set of verifications executed on the zk proof.